About the Digital Storytelling Initiative

 Presented in partnership with the Community Film Workshop of Chicago, the Production Institute makes high-quality digital production training accessible to emerging media makers from South Side communities.
 This program addresses the lack of affordable, intensive courses available to South Side filmmakers and media artists.
 Through a hands-on film production course taught by experienced instructors, the Production Institute offers participants the opportunity to advance digital production skills and build a professional portfolio.

-If you missed our informational sessions, you can watch recordings of them here as well as download our presentation slides.
 If you can take away one thing from our info sessions, we hope that rather than being daunted, you are energized to advance your filmmaking journey!
 We hope that you take advantage of our Film Aesthetics classes in April as well as recommended YouTube channels (D4Darius, StudioBinder, DSLR Guide, and more recommended channels) to brush up on basic film, camera, and editing knowledge required of applicants.
 You may learn more aspects of filming with the application Filmic Pro and editing with Adobe Rush, for example.
-There's plenty of time to prepare a sample film for your application and learn the basics of filmmaking that if selected for the 2021 Production Institute cohort, you will only continue to build upon.
+There's plenty of time to prepare a sample film for your application and learn the basics of filmmaking that if selected for the 2022 Production Institute cohort, you will only continue to build upon.

 DSI Community Media Partnerships

 From adult workforce development to youth media education, all Digital Storytelling Initiative programs are made possible through a wide network of community partners.
 Facilitating and growing these reciprocal partnerships is core to the mission of the Logan Center.
 Jonathan Logan Media Center partners include:

 Think It!
 Make It!
 Screen It!

 Community Film Workshop Chicago

 Collected Voices Ethnographic Film Festival

 Mezcla Media Collective